phip1611/nixos-configs/README.md

 In this repository, I test two aspects (in CI):

 - the unit tests of [`libutil`](/common/libutil/README.md) report success
-- the NixOS configurations build successfully
+- the NixOS configurations evaluate successfully

 The [common module](./common/module/README.md) is transitively tested via the NixOS configurations that are build.